diegodelbianco12/cash-intelligence-dashboard/methodology/module2_risk_analysis.md

 *low-risk*.
 This mirrors the scenario-integrity principle from Module 1: missing customer history must never be allowed to produce a falsely reassuring number.

+Note the deliberate asymmetry with the forecast in Module 1, where the same history-less customers are assigned a conservative 20-day default rather than a blank.
+A cash forecast must produce a number for every counterparty to project a balance; a risk score must refuse to invent a behavioural signal it has no evidence for.
+Same customers, opposite handling — because the two models answer different questions.

 ---